-Congratulations on being selected as an Irene Ryan Scholarship Nominee!
+Congratulations on being an Irene Ryan Scholarship Nominee!
 The information and links below will help you register and prepare for your audition.

 Please read the registration form carefully at the links below, as some of the requirements have changed.

 Any student actor in any Region 3 school is eligible to participate.
 Nominations are by KCACTF regional respondents, faculty from the participating schools, or self-nomination.

 ANNUAL SCHOLARSHIP AWARDS:

 - 2 national festival awards of $3500 presented in Washington, D.C.

 The list of awards and opportunities associated with the Irene Ryan Acting Scholarship Auditions at the national festival continues to expand each year making this one of the most exciting educational and artistic opportunities for student actors in the country.

 Recent awards made at the national festival include fellowships with these prestigious partners: